-How do da Vinci and Marilyn Monroe's DNA provide proof of God's existence?
+How do Marilyn Monroe's DNA, and Leonardo da Vinci, provide proof of God's existence?

 What does da Vinci's masterpiece, the Mona Lisa, let alone Marilyn Monroe, one of Hollywood's most beautiful and accomplished actresses, have to do with the existence of God?
 Well, put aside the jokes about "heavenly" bodies and "angelic" faces and allow me to draw a rational comparison between these two masterpieces and their masters.
 If the painting in the Louvre was created by a master artist, can Marilyn Monroe take all the credit for her great looks?
 Does random chance really get all the credit for making DNA and then writing the code to create Marilyn's face?
 This logical relationship between masterpiece and Master makes one reconsider 1) should evolution get all the recognition for the amazing human body and 2) the existence of God the Creator.